logo IPR declaration

 iv9bstrEncryption algorithm initialization vector (IV).

-cipherText10bstrEncrypted data containing a version of the Signed Authorization object where the "Pass Through" Data object has been removed after the completed authorization signature process.
+cipherText10bstrEncrypted version of the outermost map object of the Signed Authorization object where the Unencrypted Data object has been removed.

 See also Authorization Processing.